 19. Environmental Lawyer

 Lawyers working with real estate often have agents, homeowners, and buyers as clients.
 These lawyers’ expert knowledge allows them to navigate buying a home or advise construction companies on various zoning laws.
-Furthermore, they also handle evictions and foreclosures, representing tenants and property owners alike.
-Negotiation skills are essential for real estate lawyers, as they often act as intermediaries between the parties in dispute.
+They also handle evictions and foreclosures, representing tenants and property owners alike.
+Negotiation skills are essential for real estate lawyers, as they often act as intermediaries between the parties in real estate transactions and disputes.

 21. Toxic Tort Lawyer